January 25

 Related Questions

-What role did the weather play?
+What role did weather play in the battle?

-How many casualties resulted from the battle?
+How many American casualties resulted from the campaign?

 Related Portfolio Site